Do I have to register to provide data?

 Yes, in the app and on spotteron.com/crowdwater your are able to see your own data contributions as well as those of the other users.

 Yes, all measurements (values and time) will be made public on the homepage.
 No private information such as name, etc. will be published.

 How will the data be used?

 The crowdsourced data will be used to improve hydrological models to predict floods and low flow periods.
 The results will form the basis of our PhD thesis and will be published in scientific journals.
-The data is not used for any commercial purpose and won’t be shared with third parties.
+The data is not used for any commercial purpose.
+The data is also made publicly available in an anonymous format.